lawseff/jfuture2019/README.md

 * Task 2:
     In the second task the program parses movies from IMDb rating.
     Rating is calculated from parsed values.
-    The list is distinct, i. e. it does not contains the same directors.
+    The list contains distinct items.
     It is performed by comparing calculated ratings of the movies in case the author has several movies from the movie list.